Alonso Sánchez: Purported voyage to America

 Indeed, no document from the time tells about any Alonso Sánchez from Huelva, and everything known about him comes from the writers that told his story well after Columbus' death.
 Moreover, several authors have claimed Sánchez to be from Portugal, Biscay or some other parts of Andalusia.
 However, some historians, starting with José Ceballos in 1762, have claimed the account by Inca Garcilaso de la Vega to be true.

-In the city of Huelva, Sánchez's purported birthplace, there are a number of memorials to this little-known pioneering navigator.
+In the city of Huelva, Sánchez's purported birthplace, there are a number of memorials to him.
 There is a statue of Sánchez in the city park that commemorates the voyages of Columbus, 12 October Park, by sculptor León Ortega.
 There is also a smaller park in Huelva named for him, as well as a public high school.